derekg1729/Enhanced-Platform-Starter-Kit/docs/features/agents-instructions/implementation-progress.md

 - ✅ Updated database schema and completed implementation
 - ✅ Fixed all unit and integration tests
 - ✅ Updated schema verification script
-- ⏱️ Ready for full validation testing
+- ✅ Completed validation testing
+- ✅ Fixed bug with Anthropic API temperature and instructions parameters
+- ✅ Updated bug tracker with the fix
+- ✅ All tests passing

 ### Tasks Breakdown